A mail-based correspondence program for incarcerated people

-If you want to implement The Preseason digitally on Chromebooks or tablets at your facility, email us at firstname.lastname@example.org and someone on our team will be happy to speak with you further.
+If you have questions about program implementation for The Preseason, email us at firstname.lastname@example.org and someone on our team will be happy to speak with you further.

 I’m considering purchasing The Preseason for my group or institution.
 Who can I speak with to learn more?